hogarthww-labs/amplify-category-sns-sqs-lambda/README.md

 ## User roles

-As an alternative create an user role to publish SNS messages.
+You can create an user role to publish SNS messages.
 Then any user with that role can publish.

 You can also add a user role to consume SQS messages on the SQS consumer queue (linked to the SNS topic).